Howesy/DiscordJarvis/README.md

 NOTE: I will be making a seperate branch where all files are left undocumented if that is what you desire.

-This frameowrk also comes included with various utility functions and an embed constructor for easy on the fly embeds, making your bot the flashiest in the business.
+This framework also comes included with various utility functions and an embed constructor for easy on the fly embeds, making your bot the flashiest in the business.

 # Dependencies